the-neutron-foundation/neutron-website/docs/core_syntax/customization.md

 -------------------

-It is possible to make functions that have python functionality by putting inline python code.
+It is possible to make functions that have python functionality by putting embedded python code.
 This is how the `io` packages were written.

-To put inline python code into your Neutron code, use the backtick ``\`.
+To put embedded python code into your Neutron code, use the backtick ``\`.
 You can use python code anywhere as an expression, or just pure python code.

-Example of pure inline python code:
+Example of pure embedded python code:

 ```neutron
 `print("Hello, Neutron!")